Lamer87/Space_Engineers_DLC_unlocker/README.md

      This is how to start file checking:

-    - Directly from your browser
+    - Directly from your browser:

       Copy/paste this link into the url bar and press Enter (even with Steam closed)
       ```
       steam://validate/244850
       ```

-    - From Steam
+    - From Steam:

       -Right click on Space Engineers, then Properties
       -select Local Files on the left, then Verify integrity of game files.